maar34/collect.maar.world/collections/_documentation/04-int-players/02-development.md

    theme: dark
 ---

-At the moment, we are developing two versions of the Interplanetary Players: a web version and a Desktop application for Mac and Windows, designed for live and online jamming.
+At the moment, we are developing two versions of the Orbiters: a web version and a Desktop application for Mac and Windows, designed for live and online jamming.

 ![Image](/img/docs/int-players/03_int-development.png "Web Player Development")